Sri Meenakshi Temple (Brazoria County, Texas)

 The Sri Meenakshi Temple attracts Hindu devotees and visitors from across the Houston metropolitan area.
 It is considered one of Greater Houston's most prominent religious landmarks as well as a major visitor attraction in Pearland.

 History

 The Sri Meenakshi Temple Society was established in 1977.
-The land for the temple, a 5-acre site, was acquired between 1976 and 1978.
+The land for the temple, a five acre site, was acquired between 1976 and 1978.
 A plan for the site was drawn up by Ranjit Banerjee, a professor of architecture at the University of Houston.
 The temple's first permanent structure was a Ganesha temple.
 The first Mahakumbhabhishekam (inauguration ceremony) for the main shrine, designed by Indian architect S. M. Ganapathy Sthapathi, was performed in 1982, making it the third-oldest Hindu temple in the United States.
 Fundraising campaigns for the temple often included prominent Indian classical musical artists, including Parveen Sultana, M. Balamuralikrishna, Seerkazhi Govindarajan, and M. S. Subbulakshmi.

 The temple expanded in subsequent years, with the rajagopuram and corner temples being completed in 1995.
 The Sri Meenakshi Temple's architecture reflects the Dravidian architectural style of South Indian Hindu temples.
+The temple is made of white granite.